 3. Get busy and avoid the myths, please!!!

 This is an obvious one, right?
 But I would like to note that while you are trying to accomplish something (i.e., making a baby), you don’t want to turn it into something you MUST do instead of WANT to do.
+Get yourself into the mood using sexm videos and the like if you want, but don’t feel that you have to.
 Also, don’t think you have to have sex every single day you are ovulating.
 According to most articles I’ve read, you can still conceive having sex every other day while ovulating since sperm can live several days after ejaculation.
-It may be that you’re sort of in the mood but need a little nudge.
+If you want to make use of toys from lovegasm to help you along the way, go ahead.
+Though, it may be that you’re sort of in the mood but need a little nudge.
 Watching some erotic website or reading erotic novels may do the trick.
 Babestation has a blog too if you wanted to see images rather than videos.

 Another thing you will want to do is avoid all those myths about how to “increase” your chances of getting pregnant.
 Please don’t think that after sex, you have to stand on your head or twist your body into some weird shape in order to help the sperm reach your egg.
 Some research on this topic indicates lying down immediately after sex may increase your chances of getting pregnant, but no one said you have to do a handstand!
 Your man also may want to buy VigRX Tongkat Ali supplement to see if it has any benefit to you two conceiving, if not then it will definitely lead to better sex, which will make you both enjoy it a lot more, and therefore increase your chances of conceiving.